 For directors in financial difficulty, it’s a common question to wonder whether a company can be liquidated for free.
 When the company is already in debt, the idea of having to find extra money to pay insolvency practitioners may seem like something you’d like to avoid.

-In this article we’ll explore your options, and the challenges with this approach.
+In this article we’ll explore your options.

-How to Liquidate a Company for Free
+How to Liquidate a Company with No Money

-HMRC has always made it clear that dissolving a company with debt is something they do not allow, but the recent spate of bounce back loan defaults has prompted them to tighten up the law even further in this area.
+HMRC has always made it clear that dissolving a company with debt is something they do not allow, and the recent spate of bounce back loan defaults has prompted them to tighten up the law even further in this area.
 A new bill gives HMRC powers to investigate rogue directors who abuse the dissolution process.

 Here at Company Debt we advocate absolute fee transparency at all times, and we apply for directors redundancy on our clients behalf at cost only.

 Closing a Company When there are no Assets or Funds for a Liquidation

 While the answers above may not be easy to hear, there is simply no way to sidestep due legal process.
 Of course you should find an insolvency practitioner you trust and who you feel underststands your situation and business sector.
 Then have a conversation about your situation and the options available to you.

 Insolvent companies with debt must be closed via liquidation under UK law.